dshaneg/triple-play/README.md

 ## Publishing the docker images

-On a build server, you need to make sure the environment varialbe `STAGE` is set to a value that matches one of the filenames in the config folder, excluding the suffix: (e.g. cert, local, prod).
-When running the build locally, the build will use version 0.0.0.
+On a build server, need to set environment variable APP_VERSION to a valid semantic version value.
+This will become the tag of the docker image as well as the version of the helm chart.

+If the APP_VERSION variable is not set (as when running the build locally), the build will use version 0.0.0, and 'latest' for the docker image tag.

 ```sh
 make publish